eamador1/bookstore-redux/README.md

 # 📖 [BOOKSTORE WITH REDUX] <a name="about-project"></a>

-**BOOKSTORE WITH REDUX** In this project, I connect your React & Redux application to an existing API to create and remove books from a server.
+**BOOKSTORE WITH REDUX** Now that that functionality is done, in this project I add styling.

 ## 🛠 Built With <a name="built-with"></a>